Kehilas-Zichron-Yaakov/shul-display/announcements.md

 **Flowers** Thank you to the Celnik family for sponsoring the Shul flowers for Yom Tov.

+**Shavous Night Learning**

+12:45 - The Depth of Music In The Torah Moshe Sobol

+1:30- Does That Really Need a Hechsher?
+Dudi Frenkel

+2:15- Following the Evidence of Sinai Yitzy Robinson

+2:45 Jew vs. Jesus Yaakov Gluck

+3:30 Olam Haba, and Why People are Dying to Get In Yossi Royde

+4:15 Some Stories Put You to Sleep, Some Wake You Up- Hillel Kapnick

-**Shavous Night Learning** The Following families are involved in sponsoring the food for the learning on Shavous night as well as the kiddush on the 2nd day of Shavous:
+The Following families are involved in sponsoring the food for the learning on Shavous night as well as the kiddush on the 2nd day of Shavous:

 *Huerta*-To the safety and unity of Jews in Israel who are under the gun and Jews